MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 Consider introducing your snap on your website with a modal, tooltip, or card.
 This introduction can happen before or alongside the installation prompt, but should always be clear and descriptive.

-#### Important details look like:
+#### Important details include:

-- What your snap does, why someone would use it, and how it works
+- What your snap does, why someone would use it, and how it works.
-- Security precautions in plain, basic language that anyone can understand
+- Security precautions in plain, basic language that anyone can understand.
-- Descriptions of the features that make your snap appealing to the intended users
+- Descriptions of the features that make your snap appealing to the intended users.

 :::tip Tip
 Some studies estimate users read only 20-28% of text on any screen, so write about your snap with language that’s impactful, clear, and direct.